 The List of “New” Soft Skills Keeps Growing and Changing

-The remote worker revolution has kicked everything out of whack, from the definition of Friday casual (less camera-ready?) to the prioritized values of soft skills.
-Besides the classics listed previously, we now have soft skills directly related to the mercurial nature of an untethered workforce.
+The remote work revolution has thrown everything out of whack, from the definition of Friday casual (less camera-ready?) to the prioritized values of soft skills.
+In addition to the classics listed previously, we now have soft skills directly related to the mercurial nature of an untethered workforce.

 One exhaustive collection of new soft skills lists flamboyance, originality and creativity, which seem like the same things.
 Here are a couple of other “new” soft skills for remote worker culture: